CPS-Cornell/course/docs/labs/Lab0/Lab0.md

 2. Implement the following pseudo code in both Arduino C++ and Thonny MicroPython.
 The code should turn ON and OFF a digital pin as quickly as possible and count the number of times it can do so in a set period of time.
 Test this for different increments of time spanning from 1-15 second in 1 second increments.

 ```
-Loop through different durrations spanning from 1-15 seconds in 1 second increments
+Loop through different durations spanning from 1-15 seconds in 1 second increments
   Initialize a counter variable to 0.
   Set the start time to the current time.
   While the elapsed time is less than a given duration (e.g., 1 second):